Unified greedy approximability beyond submodular maximization: Introduction

 \paragraph{Related Work.}

-We can view our cardinality constrained maximization framework as a special case of maximization over an independence system.
-In particular, the cardinality constraint can be expressed as a uniform matroid contraint \cite{KorteVygen2012}.
-From that perspective, the most basic, non-trivial setting is the maximization of a linear (i.e., modular) objective over an independence system.
+We can view our cardinality-constrained maximization framework as a special case of maximization over an independence system.
+In particular, the cardinality-constraint can be expressed as a uniform matroid constraint \cite{KorteVygen2012}.
+From that perspective, the most basic, non-trivial setting is the maximization of a linear~(i.e., modular) objective over an independence system.
 Regarding the approximation ratio of the greedy algorithm, this classic setting is equivalent to the maximization of a weighted rank function, as considered in Theorem~\ref{thm:IS_bound}.
-This is easy to see by considering the non-adaptive variant of the greedy algorithm, and by observing that the greedy solution is guaranteed to remain feasible while the algorithm makes progress(cf.~Lemma~\ref{lem:adding_element_to_greedy_set}).
+This is easy to see by considering the non-adaptive variant of the greedy algorithm, and by observing that the greedy solution is guaranteed to remain feasible while the algorithm makes progress~(cf.~Lemma~\ref{lem:adding_element_to_greedy_set}).

 In that sense, the perfomance of the greedy algorithm for weighted rank function maximization has extensively been studied in the past.
 Rado~\cite{Rado1942} showed that the greedy algorithm is optimal for all weight functions if the underlying independence system is a matroid, and Edmonds~\cite{Edmonds1971} established the reverse implication.
 Jenkyns~\cite{Jenkyns1976} extended this result by showing an upper bound of~$1/q$~for the approximation ratio of the greedy algorithm on independence systems with rank quotient $q$, and Korte and Hausmann~\cite{Korte1978} gave a tight lower bound.
-Mestre~\cite{Mestre2006} observed that this bound remains tight for $k$-extendible independence systems, a natural class of systems with rank quotient $1/k$.
+Years later, Mestre~\cite{Mestre2006} independently proved this tight bound for the subclass of $k$-extendible independence systems.
 Bouchet~\cite{Bouchet1987} gave a different generalization of the result by Rado and Edmonds by showing that the greedy algorithm remains optimal on symmetrical matroids.